EMAIL US CONTACT US

 Mrs S Murray - Faculty Head of Mathematics, Numeracy & Computing

-Mrs N Mann – Teacher of Mathematics
+Mrs K Hill - Teacher of Pupil Support (Numeracy)

-Mr M Sands – Teacher of Computing & Mathematics
+Mr M Jones - Teacher of Mathematics

 The department provides jotters and various other equipment and resources for use in and out of class, but all pupils are expected to bring a pencil and have their own calculator.